top of page

 • Processed foods: Highly processed foods contain unhealthy fats, excessive sugar, and additives that can disrupt hormonal balance.
 Avoid foods like fast food, sugary snacks, and pre-packaged meals.

 • Alcohol: Alcohol can interfere with hormonal balance and impair fertility.
-If you're trying to conceive, it's best to avoid alcohol altogether to create the healthiest environment for pregnancy.
+If you're trying to conceive, in my opinion, it's best to avoid alcohol altogether to create the healthiest environment for pregnancy.

-• Refined carbohydrates: Foods like white bread, white rice, and sugary cereals can spike blood sugar levels, negatively impacting ovulation and overall hormonal balance.
-Choose whole grains instead.
+• Refined carbohydrates: Foods like white bread and sugary cereals can spike blood sugar levels and negatively impact hormonal balance.
+Therefore, whole grains are recommended.

 That's it in a nutshell.
 This approach is simple yet incredibly powerful—it’s an absolute game-changer.
 When balancing irregular menstrual cycles and optimising fertility, the best place to start is by focusing on your period and supporting your body’s natural rhythms.